NightB1ade/RolePlayingGames/Shadowrun/5e/ShadowrunUK/AdventureLog/SWATingUp.md

 ### 03/07/2076 (Friday)

-- Smith contacts Papa to put out a call for a job.
+- Smith contacts Papa to put out a call for a job
 	- 29-30th June we get a text to meet “Sonny” (another fixer - dwarf; ‘influential’ family) looking for runners. - Link to venue and meet-time, Fri 3rd July
 - Restaurant in ‘the soup’
 	- Does ‘pay what you can’ meals for the poor